Novel functionalization of liposomic nano-vehicles for strongly-enhanced drug delivery

 Delivery to diseased cells or tissues of therapeutic agents attached or encapsulated in nanoparticles – nanomedicine – presents many benefits and comprises a rapidly-growing multi-billion-euro market.

-Lipid-based Drug Delivery
+Lipid-Based Drug Delivery

 Lipid-based drug-delivery nano-vehicles, where drugs (not least the recent, very widely used, mRNA-based COVID-19 vaccines) are encapsulated in lipid vesicles (liposomes) or lipid nanoparticles, form a substantial part of that market.
-Nearly all FDA-approved liposomal vehicles are functionalized with poly(ethylene glycol), PEG, moieties, the current gold standard.

 • Sterically stabilize the vesicles

-• Increase their blood-retention time
+• Increase their blood-retention time and thus their therapeutic efficiency

 At the same time, such PEGylation has several drawbacks, including: